 Birnbaum and Wan (2020) simulated data according to "gradual" random walks, and showed that simulated data contained violations of sequence independence very similar to what has been observed in empirical data.
-In particular, positive correlations are found between the number of preference reversals and the number of intervening sessions: People are predicted to be more consistent in their responses when tested closer together in time than when tested farther apart in time (Birnbaum, 2012, 2013; Birnbaum & Bahra, 2012a, 2012b; Birnbaum, et al., 2016).
+In particular, positive correlations are found between the number of preference reversals and the number of intervening sessions: evidence shows people are more consistent in their responses when tested closer together in time than when tested farther apart in time (Birnbaum, 2012, 2013; Birnbaum & Bahra, 2012a, 2012b; Birnbaum, et al., 2016).

-501 2 Method
+2 Method